 "Numerous 'contemporary' translations (of the Bible's Greek and Hebrew words) omit or add words - even whole verses.
 Some 'translators' have boldly added entire books that were never part of the original, authentic canon.
 And today's 'higher criticism' has purported to expose so-called 'weaknesses' and 'discrepancies' in the authentic texts, undermining the faith of many."
 (HBFV, second edition, page vii)

 In order to arrive as close as possible to the true meaning of any Scriptural verse, it is critical a basic study of the verse's original language words and meanings is undertaken.
 Delving into the Hebrew or Greek behind a particular passage is one of the tried-and-true methods for digging out God's truth.
-Such research can mean the difference between believing a FALSE doctrine and one that is TRUE.
+Such research can mean the difference between believing a false doctrine and one that is correct.

-Christians are told, by the apostle Paul, to PROVE all things and hold fast to what is good (Romans 12:2, 1Thessalonians 5:21).
-Doctrine DOES matter, as is borne out in the New Testament with its many references to 'sound' or 'good' doctrine (1Timothy 1:10, 4:6, 6:3, 2Timothy 1:13, 4:3, Titus 1:9, 2:1, etc.) and to the faith (beliefs) first given the church (Jude 1:3).
+Christians are told, by the apostle Paul, to prove all things and hold fast to what is good (Romans 12:2, 1Thessalonians 5:21).
+Doctrine does matter, as is borne out in the New Testament with its many references to 'sound' or 'good' doctrine (1Timothy 1:10, 4:6, 6:3, 2Timothy 1:13, 4:3, Titus 1:9, 2:1, etc.) and to the faith (beliefs) first given the church (Jude 1:3).

 Suggested study aids

 A concordance is a book that lists all the English words found in the Bible (usually from the KJV translation), the verse they are in, and the Greek or Hebrew word(s) from which the English translation is based.
 Strong's Exhaustive Concordance, which this site uses extensively, was published in 1890 (several updates occurred since then).
 We highly recommend purchasing a copy of this classic tool.